Skip Navigation

 2.2.2 - British Columbia

 In late 2021, B.C. released its CleanBC Roadmap to 2030 aimed at reducing GHG emissions, while supporting the growth of clean and renewable energy industries in the province.
 The CleanBC roadmap was developed to help achieve B.C.’s legislated climate targets.
 The CleanBC roadmap focuses on key actions in the transportation, building, agriculture, forestry, waste management and clean industry sectors.
-Key initiatives include that B.C. will require automakers to meet an escalating annual percentage of new light-duty, medium-duty, and heavy-duty zero-emission vehicle (ZEV) sales and, by 2030, industrial operations in B.C. will be “net-zero ready.”
+Key initiatives include that B.C. will require automakers to meet an escalating annual percentage of new light-duty, medium-duty, and heavy-duty zero-emission vehicle (ZEV) sales and, by 2030, all new industrial operations in B.C. will be “net-zero ready.”
 Light-duty ZEV sales requirements have been codified in the Zero-Emissions Vehicles Act, which requires automakers to meet annual sales targets for light-duty vehicles or purchase offset credits.

 2.2.3 - Ontario